VusalaMammadovvaa/Books_Web_Scraping_EDA/README.md

 The analysis includes:

-* Distribution of book prices
+- **Price Analysis** — Distribution and statistical summary of book prices
-* Distribution of book ratings
+- **Rating Analysis** — Distribution of books across rating levels
-* Relationship between price and rating
+- **Price vs Rating** — Analysis of the relationship between book price and rating
-* Identification of potential outliers
+- **Outlier Analysis** — Identification of potential price outliers
-* Summary statistics
+- **Summary Statistics** — Descriptive statistics of the dataset
-* Data visualizations
+- **Data Visualization** — Charts and plots to support the analysis

 ## 📌 Key Insights